atlassian/github-for-jira/README.md

 # ⛔️ DEPRECATED - GitHub For Jira
 > This repository has been deprecated in favour of a private repository.
-The application is still available to download on the Atlassian marketplace: https://marketplace.atlassian.com/apps/1219592/github-for-atlassian
+The application is still available to download on the Atlassian marketplace: https://marketplace.atlassian.com/apps/1219592/github-for-atlassian.
+>
+> The official updated documentation can be found here: https://support.atlassian.com/jira-cloud-administration/docs/integrate-with-github.

 ## About